Hacker0x01/cjsx-style-guide/README.md

 ```

 ## Component properties
-Simple properties (strings, booleans, numbers and variables) do not need curly braces.
-Only using curly braces for complex properties makes it easy to spot complexity.
+Simple properties (strings, booleans, numbers) do not need curly braces.
+Only use curly braces for complex properties like variables, comparisons, arrays and function calls.

 ```Coffee
 # Good